What do event sponsors want, anyway?

 Give it an upbeat name and make it colorful and inviting.
 Event furniture suppliers may be willing to fully or partially sponsor couches and lounge furniture to ensure participant comfort.
 You can even provide stations for attendees to charge their phones!

 In the exclusive zone, in addition to coffee, tea, and soft drinks, provide cool signature mocktails, hors d’oeuvres, and snacks that aren’t available in other areas of the trade show flow.
-Also, consider providing entertainment in that area.
+Also, consider providing entertainment in that area for an ultimate event sponsorship experience.

 - Interested in using surveys at your next event?
 Get best practices for gathering feedback at your next event